gdsports/NSGadget_Teensy/README.md

 | [NSMIDI](examples/NSMIDI)         | Using USB host, convert MIDI note on/off data to NS inputs  |

 See the example-specific documentation in each folder for reference.

+## License

+The original Teensy core files and their modified versions are licensed under a modified version of the permissive [MIT license](https://opensource.org/licenses/MIT).
+Newly contributed files are licensed under the MIT license with no additional stipulations.

+See the [LICENSE](LICENSE.txt) file for more information.